stipub/stixfonts/README.md

 Ltd. (https://www.tiro.com).
-The STIX Two fonts consist of one Math font, two variable text fonts (STIXTwoTextVF-Roman and STIXTwoTextVF-Italic), and eight static text fonts (Regular, Italic, Medium, Medium Italic, Semibold, Semibold Italic, Bold, and Bold Italic) derived from the variable fonts.
+The STIX Two fonts consist of one Math font, two variable text fonts (STIXTwoTextVF-Roman and STIXTwoTextVF-Italic), and eight static text fonts (Regular, Italic, Medium, Medium Italic, SemiBold, SemiBold Italic, Bold, and Bold Italic) derived from the variable fonts.
 Together, they provide a uniform set of fonts that can be used throughout the production process, whether that be a traditional print-only process, an entirely